strubell/11-767/labs/03_pruning.md

 Lab 3: Pruning
 ===
-This lab is an opportunity to explore different pruning strategies and settings, with the goal of becoming familiar with unstructured pruning, iterative and non-iterative pruning, and criteria for selecting parameters for pruning.
+This lab is an opportunity to explore different pruning strategies and settings, with the goal of becoming familiar with unstructured, iterative and non-iterative pruning in PyTorch, and some of the trade-offs of using such an approach for model compression.

 Throughout this lab, we will use the term **sparsity level** to refer to the percent of the original model's *prunable* weights (**weight parameters, excluding bias parameters**) that have been pruned.